Biobased content measurement and certification

 Natural products: constituents that are fully derived from natural sources with no chemical modifications or additives, such as unmodified sawdust.

-For group I products, one set of elemental analysis and biobased carbon content analysis measurements is sufficient.
+The testing procedure depends on the product type.
+One set of elemental analysis and biobased carbon content measurements is sufficient for group I products.
 For group II products, elemental and biobased carbon analyses have to be performed separately for each biobased constituent.
-In addition, a biobased carbon analysis will be performed on the product as a whole.
+In addition, a biobased carbon analysis is performed on the product as a whole.

 EU policy on biobased content measurement